-He was a solid player for the Rangers for several years, and was briefly traded to the Padres, who then traded him to the Indians for Paul Dade.
+He was a solid player for the Rangers for several years, and was briefly traded to the San Diego Padres, who then traded him to the Cleveland Indians for Paul Dade.
 He was a fixture with the Indians for 5 years.
 He retired after the 1985 season.
 Throughout his career he was noted as a patient hitter with a careful eye, who often stepped out of the box, and took a lot of pitches.
-He exceeded 100 bases on balls in 4 seasons and typically had one of the highest on base percentages in the league.
+He exceeded 100 bases on balls in 4 seasons and typically had one of the highest on-base percentages in the league.

 After his playing career ended, Hargrove was a minor league coach for Batavia in 1986 before spending several years as a minor league manager.
 He was first base coach for the Cleveland Indians in 1990 and 1991 before being promoted to manager in July 1991.
-After nine years as Indians skipper, he spent four seasons managing the Baltimore Orioles.
-After spending 2004 in the Indians front office, Hargrove has been manager of the Seattle Mariners since 2005.
+After nine years as Indians skipper, during which he twice led them to the World Series, he spent four seasons managing the Baltimore Orioles, from 2000 to 2003.
+After spending 2004 in the Indians front office, Hargrove became manager of the Seattle Mariners in 2005.
 On July 1, 2007, he announced his resignation effective at the end of that day's game, which the Mariners won, pushing the team's record to 45-33.
 It was particularly surprising given the Mariners were on a seven-game winning streak at the time of the announcement, and Hargrove was heading for his first winning season since leaving Cleveland.
 While Hargrove stated that his decision was simply motivated by the fact he no longer had the competitive fire required to lead the team, speculation arose about whether the real cause may have been a conflict with superstar outfielder Ichiro Suzuki.
 He was replaced by bench coach John McLaren, who lasted less than a year as manager of the team.

 Notable Achievements